wassname/InnerPiSSA_private/docs/research_journal_mjc.md

 # 2025-11-18 00:11:33

 - [/] trying adaptive weighting of directions
-- [/] try puting pojr in log domain
+- [/] try puting proj in log domain
+- [ ] why is my 0 diff from baseline!